-The SX Series supports the IEEE-488.1(1978) interface standard.
+The SX8 supports the IEEE-488.1(1987) interface standard.
 It also supports the mandated common commands of IEEE-488.2(1987) standard.
-Before attempting to communicate with a SX switch via the GPIB interface, the device address must be set.
-The address is set by accessing the User Menu function from the front panel.
+Before attempting to communicate with the SX8 over the GPIB interface, the device address must be set.
+The address is set by accessing the user MENU function from the front panel.